2017 Monster Energy NASCAR Cup Series: Race reports

 Kyle Larson started on pole and led early.
 Dale Earnhardt Jr. spun early and collected Danica Patrick and polesitter Larson.
 Martin Truex Jr. got by A. J. Allmendinger and won stage one.
 Danica Patrick was involved in another incident when she spun and collected Ricky Stenhouse Jr. Jimmie Johnson got the lead off the caution and won stage two.
-In the final stage, both Daniel Suarez and Austin Dillon spun.
+In the final stage, both Daniel Suárez and Austin Dillon spun.
 Brad Keselowski had the lead late until he finally had to pit.
 Truex began having engine problems and continued to run up front until his engine expired.
 Kevin Harvick took the lead and held off teammate Clint Bowyer to win under caution after Kasey Kahne crashed into the wall for his first win of the season and his first career Sonoma win.